msirvio/mobileComputing/README.md

 At around 0:55 in the recording, I lowered the temperature to below 0 °C.

 Note! - I did not implement triggering the notification, whilst the app is not in the foreground.

+## Project Description:
+Shopping list app.

+Implemented main features of the app:
+Add items to the shopping list and remove from it.
+The list is saved, and returned after restarting the app.
+Getting information (name, opening hours, address) about shops nearby the user's location.
+Animated splash screen.

+I implemented the item adding by showing a 'AlertDialog' pop up window to the user.
+The user can write the name of the item and confirm to add the item.
+Everytime a new item is added to the list, the previous list is fetched, new item is added to it, and the list is saved back using 'SharedPreferences' (just like name and image in previous homework).

+To get the information about the shops, I used OpenStreetMap and OverPass API.
+I tried using Maps SDK first, but I had some troubles setting up the API keys.
+Just like in the previous homework, I got the location of the user and used this in the query, to get the nearby shops, with relevant tags.
+This query returns a JSONArray, from where the shops and the relevant information about them can be extracted.

+The custom animated splash screen required work with xml-files, to set the wanted animation.
+I applied the tips from this tutorial: https://www.youtube.com/watch?v=eFZmMSm1G1c, to create my own animated splash screen.

+The fetching of the shop information is a bit slow and unreliable, so I save the latest information in memory to avoid having to wait too long each time for the same info.
+So, the app could be optimised in the future, and some features could be added, like an interactable map to set markers or favorite shops.